 Lawson has received support from the Electronic Media and Film Program of the New York State Council on the Arts (NYSCA), the Experimental Television Center’s Finishing Funds Program, The Kamel Lazaar Foundation, CultureHub’s Micro-Residency, and Signal Culture’s Toolmakers in Residency.

 Lawson studied Fine Arts at Carnegie Mellon University in Pittsburgh and the École Nationale Supèrieure des Beaux-Art in Paris, France.
 He received his MFA in Art and Technology Studies from the School of the Art Institute of Chicago in 2003.
-He is an Associate Professor of Computer Visualization in the Department of Art at Rensselaer Polytechnic Institute and selectively consults for independent artists and entertainment R&D branches.
+He is Professor of Computer Visualization in the Department of the Arts at Rensselaer Polytechnic Institute and selectively consults for independent artists and entertainment R&D branches.